 Critics suggest that the increase in greenwashing, associated with ineffective regulation, contributes to consumer skepticism about environmental activism, and decreases the consumer’s power to direct companies toward solutions that are truly environmentally friendly. of production, distribution or commercialization.

-Many companies use green image washing as a way to repair the public perception of their brand.
-The disclosure of information by companies is done in a biased manner in order to maximize their perception of legitimacy.
+Many companies use green image washing as a way to repair the public perception of their brand a The disclosure of information by companies is done in a biased manner in order to maximize their perception of legitimacy.
 However, there is a growing number of social and environmental audits that take positions and point out deception in the absence of supervision and external public verification.